aarcticc/my_first_raycaster/Readme.md

 ## Credits

 - Inspired by https://www.youtube.com/@jdh
-- A majority of this code comes from OpenAI's GPT-4-turbo
+- Parts of this code are made with AI